 We’re going to let you in on a little secret.
-No matter where you point your camera in Lapland, you’re sure to capture something spectacular.
+No matter where you point your camera in Lapland, you’re sure to capture something spectacular, whether it’s covered with snow or painted with golden light of midnight sun.
 It’s just so easy here, with the fells that roll across northern Lapland, the epic lakes and canyon rivers, and the near-mythical quality of Arctic light.
-So grab your favorite DSLR or even your phone, and let’s explore the 8 most Instagrammable places in northern Finland.
+So grab your favorite DSLR or even your phone, and let’s explore our bucket list of photography must-sees in northern Finland.

 Step into another world in Riisitunturi National Park in winter.
 Posio’s combination of high humidity and heavy snowfall transform the hillsides into wonderlands, with the snow-smothered trees taking on wondrous shapes and forms.

 When the snow melts, Riisitunturi comes alive, green vistas sweeping from horizon to horizon, broken only by blue waterways, glimmering under the Midnight Sun.